TheN008/javascriptFunctionalProgrammingNotes/README.md

 # javascriptFunctionalProgrammingNotes
 Some notes about functional programming in Javascript.
-This is the notes of tutorial by `Fun Fun Function`
+This is note of the tutorial offered by `Fun Fun Function`

 # Guide
 If you're interested in it then open it sequentially.